-A link from the Bay-Lake Regional Planning Commission website will be maintained that is devoted to the Sheboygan MPO program and more specifically to the development of the long-range transportation plan.
-Items available from this link are proposed to include: MPO Technical Advisory Committee/Policy Advisory Committee joint meeting agendas and minutes; brief map-based summary reports concerning plan milestones; draft and final copies of the long-range transportation plan; the MPO Public Participation Plan; Transportation Improvement Programs (TIPs); and other planning products produced by MPO staff.
+A portion of the Bay-Lake Regional Planning Commission website will be maintained that is devoted to the Sheboygan MPO program and more specifically to the development of the long-range transportation plan.
+Items available at this webpage are proposed to include: MPO Technical Advisory Committee/Policy Advisory Committee joint meeting agendas and minutes; draft plan chapters (as they are developed); draft and final copies of the long-range transportation plan; the MPO Public Participation Plan; Transportation Improvement Programs (TIPs); and other planning products produced by MPO staff.
 In addition, the MPO will encourage local governments in the metropolitan planning area to have their websites link to the Bay-Lake Regional Planning Commission website's Sheboygan MPO webpage, in order to more easily facilitate access to MPO processes and draft and final documents.